-Also, my laptop has been driving me nuts, saying there’s no more space.
+Along with our car woes, my laptop has been driving me nuts, saying there’s no more space.
 UGH!!

 Because of the low memory in my computer I’ve been having trouble saving pictures for my posts which is why you haven’t seen me put much up this week.
 So, I’ll be ordering a new laptop next week.
 I’m excited as I always love opening the box and making it my own.

 Our son, Cameron is running his second half marathon tomorrow morning.
 Our temps. are supposed to be in the mid-’80s this weekend while I hear New England is expecting 6 inches or so of snow!
 No, thank you.

 Reminds me of when we had a huge snowstorm in Rhode Island at the beginning of April 20 years ago.
 Not fun.